jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 can write their code in whichever category that is most appropriate and "lift" it with `fmap` to be applied to a different category.

+### Diagrams

+Diagrams can be used in Category Theory for representing type information.
+A diagrams is said to *commute* if the map produced by following any path is the same.

+For example: Given $f :: A \rightarrow B$, $g :: B \rightarrow C$ and $h : A \rightarrow C$, we can represent this as a diagram and it commutes:

+$$
+\begin{tikzcd}
+ A \arrow[r,"f"] \arrow[rd, "h"]
+  & B \arrow[d,"g"]\\
+  & C
+\end{tikzcd}
+$$

+Although it is possible to formal define rules about the diagrams and its
+reasoning: it will be avoided in this report.
+Here, diagrams will be used for simple purposes - to give the reader a clear visual representation for the necessary type information, and in turn hopefully making it more intuitive.

+### F-Algebras
 There is one category of particular interest - the category of F-algebras.\
 Given a category C and an endofunctor $F: C \rightarrow C$, then an